andrewliao11/andrewliao11.github.io/_pages/LongPerceptualThoughts.md

             </li>
             <li>
               <b>🥷 Just SFT.
 Nothing fancy.</b><br>
               No new architectures.
 No reinforcement learning from scratch.
 Just supervised fine-tuning on LongPerceptualThoughts leads to strong gains on vision-centric tasks.
-More surprisingly, it even improves performance on a text-only reasoning benchmark (MMLU-Pro), showing cross-modal generalization.
+More surprisingly, it even improves performance on a text-only reasoning benchmark (MMLU-Pro).
+See more details in our paper!
             </li>
           </ol>
           <p><i>Richer thinking leads to better seeing—without needing more data or bigger models.</i></p>